sf-wdi-17/notes/lectures/week-06/_1_monday/dusk/README.md

 The syntax of an instance method typically includes four components: the reserved word `def`, a method name, a body, and the reserved word `end`.

 At this moment, all instances of a `Car` have the same name.
-Let's make the method `name` dynamic and utilize instance variables.
+Let's make the method `color` dynamic and utilize instance variables.

 An instance variable--which begin with the `@` symbol--has the capability of storing data for each instance of a class.
 This may seem unclear at this moment, so an example will help: